polifonia-project/sonar2021_data_transformation/README.md

 ETL and services to extract data from Polifonia KG and prepare them for Sonar2021 app.
 Sonar Demo application is being developed in [this separate repo](https://github.com/polifonia-project/sonar2021_demo/).

+Latest version of extracted data are at `data-out/polifonia-kg-places-latest-demo.json`

+Progressive versions in: `data-out/versions/polifonia-kg-places-X.Y.Z-demo.json`

 ## Run Bots

 Every bot can be controlled via cli.